Ridgewood Testamentary Trusts Attorneys

 If you are a grandparent, you can also create a support trust for your minor grandchildren.
 Should your children pass away before you, the money will go to your minor grandchildren through the trust.

-Supplemental Benefits Trust
+Supplemental Benefits Trust/Supplemental Needs Trust

-A supplemental benefits trust is similar to a minor support trust but is used for persons with disabilities.
+A supplemental benefits trust (a/k/a supplemental needs trust) is similar to a minor support trust but is used for persons with disabilities.
 The last thing that you want to do is make a person with a disability wealthy — to do so would potentially cut off their access to government programs such as Medicaid and Supplemental Security Income (SSI).
 How, then, can you give them an inheritance without making them wealthy?

 A supplemental benefits trust is a trust included in a will that is created when you pass away.
 It nominates a family member or other loved one as a trustee to take care of your disabled relative.
-The trustee can then use the trust to supplement — rather than supplant — the money that your disabled loved one gets from Medicaid or other government programs.
+The trustee can then use the trust to supplement — rather than replace — the money that your disabled loved one gets from Medicaid or other government programs.